catherinegrc/ITBA3204-PROJECT-ERAP/README.md

 To the **Future Researchers** to provide background knowledge concerning poverty in the Philippines.
 This project's analytics can provide them with new insights, suggestions, and conclusions.

 ## Methods
+There are numerous studies on the pandemic's impacts on poverty, but the growing discussions and research on the pandemic's effects on the Philippines' poverty rate offer a potential to produce new empirical evidence and knowledge on this subject.
+Therefore, carrying out empirical research is a suitable way to expand upon and investigate fresh research.
+The article's main goal is to analyze data on adaption strategies in the context of the Philippines and draw conclusions.

 ## Expected Output